dariocarretta/dariocarretta/README.md

 ## 🛠️ Projects

-You can freely explore my projects to see what I'm working on and what I've larned in the field of AI!
+You can freely explore my projects to see what I'm working on and what I've learned in the field of AI 👀